 While the orthogonal experimental optimization method successfully determined the optimal combination of various factors for TFSS extraction, conditions beyond this optimal combination were not explored.
 Therefore, further research is needed to fully understand the influence of different extraction parameters.
-By using the response surface optimization method to construct a quadratic regression model, the magnitude and significance of the influence of various factors on the extraction rate of flavonoids as well as the optimal extraction process beyond the current experimental setting can be determined (Zhou et al., 2018).
-This approach may offer valuable insights for optimizing the supercritical CO2 extraction TFSS process in the future studies.
+By using the response surface optimization method to construct a quadratic regression model, the magnitude and significance of the influence of various factors on the extraction process beyond the current experimental setting can be determined (Zhou et al., 2018).
+This approach may offer valuable insights for optimizing the supercritical CO_2 extraction TFSS process in the future studies.